rosiezhong/OFYP_project/README.md

 This script randomly samples a specified _vcf_num_ number of vcf files for gene flow analysis.
 It constructs Ancestral Recombination Graphs(ARGs), converts them into tree sequence files, and then classifies them into corresponding tree categories.

 ### Dependencies
-A virtual python environment, containing the packages are required:<br/>
+A virtual python environment, containing the packages:<br/>
 numPY<br/>
 tskit/0.60<br/>
 Please see how to create a virtual python environment using [Venv](https://docs.python.org/3/library/venv.html).
 Remember to add the command to activate it in the script: